JoseLucasapp/JoseLucasapp/README.md

     <li> :guitar: A Rock 'n' Roll fan</li>
     <li> :books: Improving my english</li>
     <li> :wrench: I Use the React and Angular Frameworks in front-end, and use nodejs in back-end</li>
-    <li> :hammer: With python I have a larger domain of the tkinter library, but I have also used and developed with pandas, matplotlib and others</li>
-    <li> :game_die: Also like to play with other languages, like C#, Java and others</li>
-    <li> :musical_note: I really like rock'n roll </li>
     <li> :mortar_board: Certified <b>Python(Matplotlib, Pandas, Sklearn)</b> developer by Udemy</li>
     <li> :mortar_board: Certified <b>NodeJS(MySQL, MongoDB, Design Pattern MVC, Express, API)</b> developer by Udemy</li>
   </ul>